 Growing Pains are a concern for most teenagers, pre-teens and their parents.
-As a rule, growing pains are poorly understood and often brushed aside as something that you must go through during adolescence.
+As a rule, growing pains are poorly understood and often brushed aside as something you must go through during adolescence.
 This is not necessarily true.
 In fact, most “growing pains” can be eliminated or at least eased with some quality care and attention.

 What Causes “Growing Pains”?